-3. (KEY) To increase statewide safety belt usage for vehicle occupants age 5 and under from 86% in 2011 to 97% by June 30, 2022.
+3. (KEY) To increase safety belt usage for all vehicle occupants by 1% each calendar year by June 30, 2025.

 Human Resources Policies Beneficial to Women and Families Link: Public Safety Services grants flexible work schedules to accommodate employees with child care or other family issues.
 The department has an employee assistance program which provides information and guidance for employees and/or family members.
 In accordance with federal law, the department supports the Family and Medical Leave Law and uphold practices within those guidelines, supporting employees and families.